ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 The following example illustrates this situation.

-Suppose, we have the following rule for deletion: vertex 2 and edge '2-3' will be deleted (from the host at a match) since they do not overlap!
+Suppose, we have the following rule for deletion: vertex 2 and edge 'a' will be deleted (from the host at a match) since they do not overlap!
 ```{image} assets/Ch6/16.png
 :alt: Whoopsy!
 :width: 650px